elos/documentation/guide/3 - Access Control.md

 #### Writing

-A user can write their own record, and the records which they own.
+A user can write to their own record, and the records which they own.
 Additionally a user can write to any records which are enumerated in the contexts of any groups with access level > 1 of which the user is a 'grantee.'

 As with reading, they can write if authorized by definition of the groups they are a part of.